No products in the cart.

 Let me give you an overview of the most common Islamic expressions in Arabic, their meaning and how to use them correctly.

 What’s good to know is that all these expressions originate from Arabic.
 Arabic is the language in which the holy Quran is written.
 However, they are also commonly used by Muslims in non-Arabic countries such as Turkey, Iran, India etc. In Arabic speaking countries like Jordan, these expressions have become part of the everyday language.
-As such, they are used by Muslims and Christians alike.
+For this reason, some of the expressions are not only used by Muslims, but even by Arab Christians.

 While inshallah is originally an Islamic expression, it’s commonly used among Arab speakers regardless of their religion.
 Many Christian-Arabs use inshallah in their everyday conversations when talking about future events.
-Consequently, don’t hesitate to use inshallah when learning Arabic.
+Consequently, don’t hesitate to use inshallah if you are a non-Muslim learning Arabic.

 Besides, alhamdulillah is also used after completing your meal and after sneezing.